diofant/diofant/docs/modules/polys/wester.rst

 Factoring polynomials into linear factors
 -----------------------------------------

-Currently SymPy can factor polynomials into irreducibles over various domains, which can result in a splitting factorization (into linear factors).
+Currently Diofant can factor polynomials into irreducibles over various domains, which can result in a splitting factorization (into linear factors).
 However, there is currently no systematic way to infer a splitting field (algebraic number field) automatically.
 In future the following syntax will be